 Performing Arts Periodicals Database

-This database provides indexing and abstracts for more than 395 international periodicals, plus full text for more than 160 of the indexed journals.
-The database currently includes almost a million records, the majority from the most recent ten years of each journal.
 Performing Arts Periodicals Database covers a broad spectrum of the arts and entertainment industry - including dance, drama, theater, stagecraft, musical theater, circus performance, opera, pantomime, puppetry, magic, performance art, film, television and more.
 This database indexes (with abstracts) more than 395 international periodicals; 160 of those have full article texts.

 Don't know where to start?...